 While seeing my parents despise each other was hard, what hurt the most was when they moved on and had children with other people.
 The love they would shower on their new kids seemed infinite and I felt we became an inconvenience, part of their ‘old’ life they were eager to forget.

 The divorce taught me to make the most of my time with each parent, that it wasn’t my fault and that things do get better with time.
-I don’t feel guilty about their separation anymore because even though it was a brutal experience.
-It hurt a whole lot more when they were constantly fighting while together.
-I think the most important thing kids of today going through separation need to understand, is that sometimes people just don’t get along, and that is 100% not your fault.
-You don’t have to be the mediator for your parents and have to tell them how you feel without fear of hurting their feelings.
-If you can’t talk to your parents directly, reach out to a relative or family friend that you feel safe with and ask them to be your voice, your advocate.
-Also talk to other kids who have gone through the same thing, it makes it so much easier.
+I don’t feel guilty about their separation anymore, because, even though it was a brutal experience, it hurt a whole lot more when they were constantly fighting while together.
+I think the most important thing kids of today going through a separation need to understand is that sometimes people just don’t get along, and that is 100% not your fault.
+You don’t have to be the mediator for your parents, and you have to tell them how you feel without fear of hurting their feelings.
+If you can’t talk to your parents directly, reach out to a relative or family friend that you feel safe with, and ask them to be your voice, your advocate.
+Also, talk to other kids who have gone through the same thing, it makes it so much easier.
 You’ll get through this.